01-edu/public/subjects/numofdigits/README.md

 ### Instructions

-Write a function that returns the number of digits in a nonnegative integer n.
+Write a function that returns the number of digits in a positive integer n.
 - if the number is negative returns 0.

 ### Expected function